boazvetter/althawk/README.md

 ### Prerequisites

-What libraries, packages you need to have installed:
+Libraries, packages you need to have installed:

 ```
 Python